This author has interviewed hundreds of whistle-blowers. Here’s what makes them tick

 And so often they use language that makes you think that they’re identifying with victims in a very personal way.
 They say, “What if that was your mother?
 How would you feel if you found out this hospital was doing unnecessary back surgeries and that was your mother?”
 And a lot of people were just—get with the numbers, hit your quotas, milestones, bonus, year-end party, and repeat.
 They were on for the ride.
 And that’s the way most people operate in a group, especially.
 And they were able to fairly early on defuse the group thing and say, “No, no, no. You guys got it wrong.
 This is just unacceptable.”

 And it sometimes seems kind of old-fashioned.
-Again, and again, I found that these people grew up in small towns where everybody knew everybody.
+Again and again, I found that these people grew up in small towns where everybody knew everybody.
 You couldn’t really pull a fast one because you know Aunt Sally was, was watching.
 You threw a rock and broke a window.
 People were gonna know.
 Your actions have consequences.

 It’s also certain fields like healthcare, nuclear safety, engineering, where there’s a very strong professional ethics.
 Nuclear engineers would say to me, “I swore a holy oath to protect the public because if this thing goes wrong, millions of people could die.”
 So it’s not optional.